Skip to content

 View orders on the Transactions page in the Dashboard—they’re tagged with the originating agent.

-Enable selling on AI chat agents
+Enable sales on an AI chat agent

 When you’re ready to sell on an AI chat agent, review the agent terms and enable the agent in the Stripe Dashboard.
 Stripe sends the agent an approval request that the agent must accept.
+To pause or stop selling on an AI chat agent, disable the agent in the Dashboard.

 OptionalSet up manual capture

 By default, Stripe captures payments immediately after purchase.
-To use manual capture, open the Agentic Settings page in the Dashboard and set capture mode to manual.
+To use manual capture, open the Agentic Commerce Settings page in the Dashboard and set capture mode to manual.
 When you enable manual capture, call the capture method on the PaymentIntent:

 Command Line